Name: Debra Taylor Email: firstname.lastname@example.org

 The students will adhere to the policies and consequences that are outlined in the Duplin County Student Handbook.
 Our goal is to optimize instructional time, assist you in taking responsibility for student behavior, and to reward appropriate classroom behavior.

 Assignments will be given several times a week in all subject areas.
-Assignments are due the following class period.
-In order to instill responsibility in all students, one letter grade will be deducted from late assignments each school day the late assignments are not turned in.
+Late assignments are due the following class period.
 All students who do not turn in missing work will receive a permanent zero.
-Students may also be placed in break detention as a result of missing work; this would especially affect students who enjoy intramurals/sports.
+Students may also be placed in break/lunch detention as a result of missing work; this would especially affect students who enjoy intramurals/sports.
 We hope to instill a strong sense of responsibility and accountability as well as the importance of regularly practicing new skills through homework.

 Planners are the key to helping students stay organized and are an effective line of communication between teachers and parents.
-Assignments will be written in the planner by the student during each class.
 The assignments are posted on the board in each class.
 Students are expected to write assignments in their planner in ink.
 I will note missing or incomplete work as needed.
-I emphasize enough the importance of this vital tool!
+I can not emphasize enough the importance of this vital tool!
 I encourage you to write to us about any concerns that may arise.

 We look forward to hearing from you and will be glad to answer any questions you have.
 It will be helpful to us if you provide an email address as a means of communication.

 Thank you for your support.
 I look forward to working with you and your child this school year.
 I am confident that your child will have an enjoyable and successful school year with the 8th Grade Team!

 |Successful students have good study habits.
 They apply these habits to all of their classes.
 Read about each study habit.
 Work to develop any study habit you do not have.Work on the assignment they find most difficult first.|

 Copyright © 2002 - Blackboard, Inc. | All rights reserved.